xtexx/central/README.md

 _Fast-forwarding is the preferred merge strategy._
 Changes can then be [backported](#backports) (or if appropriate frontported) by cherry-picking.

-Rarely, it will make sense to create a feature branch containting a series of commits that will be merged instead of squashing and fast-forwarding.
+Rarely, it will make sense to create a feature branch containing a series of commits that will be merged instead of squashing and fast-forwarding.
 Such a feature branch can then be merged into multiple versions of the docs if appropriate.
 In this case, the feature branch should usually be taken from the last common ancestor of all of the